guumaster/hostctl/README.md

 ### Enable/Disable profile

-You can enable/disable any profile and the routing will react to it state.
+You can enable/disable any profile, the routing will react to it state.
 Disabling a profile does not remove the content from the hosts file, this way you can re-enable it later on.

 `$> hostctl disable -p awesome`